 To find work placements and internships in the engineering and manufacturing sector, search for work experience.

-Many small and medium-sized enterprises (SMEs) also have opportunities.
-According to Engineering UK 2016, mid-sized manufacturing firms will hold the key to future growth in manufacturing, as a greater number of products are made in the UK.
-It's therefore worth making speculative applications to local companies in your area.
+Many small and medium-sized enterprises (SMEs) also have opportunities and for these it’s worth making speculative applications to local companies in your area.

 Engineering jobs are advertised in all of the usual places, plus in specialist press such as New Scientist and The Engineer.
 Professional bodies, of which there are 35 for engineering, also advertise vacancies.

 To find jobs and graduate schemes in the sector, search graduate jobs in engineering and manufacturing.